This post was originally published March 2020 and has been updated.

-Start from within your organization.
+When looking to find meaningful avenues for perfectly good food, start from within your organization.
 Redistributing food to students, faculty, staff, or workers in need can help make a huge difference.
-It's truly a win-win situation.
 It provides food directly to those in need, boosts company morale, helps achieve environmental goals, and saves on waste disposal costs!

-Composting is the most natural form of giving back to the Earth!
+The most circular option in reducing food waste is composting, a natural form of giving back to the Earth!
 It turns organics into valuable resources and will help reduce methane and greenhouse gas emissions, reduce reliance on synthetic fertilizers, and add nutrients back to our soil.
 Implementing a composting program also keeps heavy food waste out of the trash, lowering your recurring monthly costs.
-And not only is it good for business, but composting truly closes the loop!

 To get started with a program of your own, get in touch with RoadRunner today.
 From education for your business to making sure you never spend more than you have to on scraps, we’re ready to help.